Whitepaper

 Unique Human Users

-Without the Proof-of-Human-Identity (PoH) mechanism, Humanity Protocol functions just like a generic permission-less, EVM-compatible Layer-2 blockchain.
-As such, anyone (be it human, machine or alien) can in principle create a wallet on the network, identified only by the anonymous wallet address.
+Without the Proof-of-Trust mechanism, Humanity Protocol functions just like a generic permissionless, EVM-compatible Layer-2 blockchain.
+As such, anyone (be it human, machine or alien) can in principle create a wallet on the network.
+However, unlike traditional wallet-based systems, Humanity Protocol replaces conventional addresses with decentralized identifiers (DIDs).
+This shift ensures that verifiable credentials (VCs) remain entirely decoupled from wallet activity, preserving user privacy and resilience against correlation or timing-based attacks.

 Based on the HP self-sovereign identity (SSI) model, unique human users have full control and access to their VCs, and can choose to share their information directly (e.g. VC on age + VC on location) or indirectly via customized zero-knowledge proofs/verifiable presentation "VP" (e.g. VP on whether the user is above 18 years old and located in the EU) to third parties.